Understanding Statutes of Limitations in North Carolina Personal Injury Lawsuits

 Personal injury cases can range from the obvious, such as those caused by an automobile or slip-and-fall accident, to the less apparent, such as medical malpractice or negligent product design.
 Unlike the former, where injuries are immediately apparent, the latter may not manifest until weeks, months, or even years after the incident occurs.

 This is where the legal concept known as the “rule of discovery” comes into play.
-Essentially, this rule allows an individual to file a claim within three years of discovering an injury or within three years when the injury should have been reasonably discovered.
+This rule allows an individual to file a claim within three years of discovering an injury or within three years when the injury should have been reasonably discovered.

 This ensures that just because an injury wasn’t immediately apparent doesn’t mean justice can’t be sought.
 In other words, it gives victims a fair and reasonable opportunity to hold negligent parties accountable while protecting their legal rights.
 However, there are even more exceptions to this three-year rule.